danog/MadelineProto/docs/index.md

 cd MadelineProto
 ```

-Now copy .env.example to .env, edit the its values, read the docs and take a look at tests/testing.php, bot.php.
+Now copy .env.example to .env, edit its values, read the docs and take a look at tests/testing.php, bot.php.

 ### Dependencies